alex-j-b/HAC-Text-Clustering/README.md

 # HAC-Text-Clustering
-It is the HAC algorithm I use to sort newspaper articles by news.
+It is the HAC algorithm that Im using to sort newspaper articles by news.
 You can adapt it to pretty much any type of text.
 HAC means "Hierarchical Agglomerative Clustering", it worked out better for me than KMeans.
-It use the silhouette score to find the best k.
+It uses the silhouette score to find the best k.

 Table of Contents
 ---------------------------
 process_text.py

-	Tokenize and Stem data to get meaningful list of words in regard to the clusterizer
+	Tokenize and Stem data to get meaningful list of words for the clusterizer.

 silhouette_best_k.py